-Based on the trending patient volumes and financial results of fiscal year 2018 and 2019, the Hospital is strategically recruiting for succession planning for some of its physicians that are set to retire in the next year or two.
-The Hospital is adding robotics as a service line in mid-2020.
+Based on the trending patient volumes and financial results of fiscal year 2019 and 2020, the Hospital is strategically recruiting for succession planning for some of its physicians that are set to retire in the next year or two.
+The Hospital added 340B contract pharmacy and is participating in Orthopedic and Medical and Critical Care BPCI-A for fiscal year 2021.

-The Board of Hospital Commissioners approved the 2020 operating budget.
+The Board of Hospital Commissioners approved the 2021 operating budget.
 The budget was developed after a review of key volume indicators and trends, a review of the Hospital's strategic business plan, a review of the funding changes to Medicare and Medicaid and a review of local economic conditions in Leflore County.
-The budget provides for a net loss of \$3.9 million and a -1.1 percent margin.
+The budget provides for a net loss of \$3.1 million and a negative .85 percent margin.